mhx/dwarfs/doc/dwarfs-format.md

 ## FILE STRUCTURE

-A DwarFS file system image is just a sequence of blocks.
+A DwarFS file system image is just a sequence of blocks, optionally prefixed by a "header", which is typically some sort of shell script.
 Each block has the following format:

          ┌───┬───┬───┬───┬───┬───┬───┬───┐
     0x00 │'D'│'W'│'A'│'R'│'F'│'S'│MAJ│MIN│  MAJ=0x02, MIN=0x03 for v2.3